- Vishal Sikka makes several false statements about HANA in this interview with Dennis Howlett.

 We just evaluated the popularity of the search term of the SAP product for medicine, but what about specific terms used by Vishal Sikka?
 That, it turns out, tells us a story as well.

 The only other source I can find on this is in 2014 from the consulting company itelligence in the article Why Do We Need HANA which states…

 “Here, for example, so-called genetic algorithms come into play.
 These are able to evaluate a forecasting model qualitatively.
 The data space in which I can move around here can be almost as large as I want.
 Many elements of modern AI research have been incorporated in the HANA function libraries.
 These include methods for machine learning as well as fuzzy logic and adaptive heuristic methods from bioinformatics.”

-But it is curious that the only other reference would be the website of a consulting company.
-SAP consulting companies do not provide reliable information and are in our analysis nothing more than marketing articles that try to promote SAP.
+But, curiously, the only other reference would be the website of a consulting company.
+SAP consulting companies do not provide reliable information and are in our analysis, nothing more than marketing articles that try to promote SAP.

 Apparently, in the five years since Vishal Sikka’s statements, nothing at all has happened on genetic algorithms in HANA.
 That is for either the medical area or any other area.

 Did Vishal Sikka simply make up the part about genetic algorithms in HANA?
 Were they working on it, and then nothing happened?

 What is Dennis Howlett and Diginomica Enabling?